rlucente-se-jboss/fdo-aio-demo/README.md

 The ISO can now be used to install an edge device.
 I subsequently downloaded this ISO file from the RHEL host VM to my laptop so I could use it to install a second VM for the edge device.
+If working with a physical edge device, put the ISO file onto a USB thumb drive.
+There are ample instructions and tools available on how to do that.

 ## Demonstrate FIDO Device Onboarding (FDO)
 The process and steps necessary for FDO are explained in the